 Yeah.
 Old college buddy.
 Captain of the debate team.
-Seemingly well adjusted lad, liked to watch sports, play video games, maybe hit the town every once in a blue moon for a few brews and a plate of Ionian nachos - you know, regular guy stuff.
+Seemingly well-adjusted lad, liked to watch sports, play video games, maybe hit the town every once in a blue moon for a few brews and a plate of Ionian nachos - you know, regular guy stuff.
 But then, after a little bit, I noticed our conversations started to take a detour into the...strange.
 The very strange.

 Dude, I don’t even want to get into it.
 I just know it all started with Baudrillard and pretty soon I was getting earfuls about how Deleuze and Guattari had proven all monetary transactions obsolete, so he doesn’t owe me that seven dollars and fifty cents (I was even willing to waive the fifty cents) for Korean barbecue the other night.

 Exactly, mate.
-It was real weird.
+It was really weird.